Human Behavior Patterns

 • The high road response on the other hand is much slower than the reflexive road response and the low road response.
 This pathway allows for more complex, nuanced and reflective understanding of the stimulus and can lead to a more controlled and reasoned emotional response.

-Display 3.c: schematic overview of the three response pathways
+Display 4.c: schematic overview of the three response pathways

 The (unconscious) mechanism leading to which road taken

 All things simplified, the reflexive response can be considered as an automatic response, the low road response can be considered as an emotional response and the high road response can be consider as a reflective and reasoned response.
 This does not mean that a certain stimuli will only follow one particular path.
 It is likely that multiple paths can be followed and interact in more or less the same time.
-However that depend on the urgency of stimuli and is decide by the thalamus.
+However that depend on the urgency of stimuli and is decided by the thalamus.
+In our view, the reflexive response is least interesting in the investigation of human behavior patterns.
+Therefore, we focus primarily on the distinction between low road response and the high road response.

 A closer look into the origins of behavior